-55. T / F The process of evicting a tenant is an unlawful detainer action.
-56. T / F The landlord or property manager can choose to hire a private company specializing in eviction.
-Summary 57.
-T / F A person must have a real estate license to perform property management functions for the owner of rental property.
-58. T / F Property managers must not violate fair housing, agency and lead paint laws.
-59. T / F Property managers can keep deposits and rent in personal checking accounts.
-A non refundable deposit does not have to be disclosed until the tenant vacates.
-A tenant must be given 90 days notice of an impending foreclosure according to a new law passed in Washington State effective July 2009
+- 57. T / F A person must have a real estate license to perform property management functions for the owner of rental property. - 58.
+T / F Property managers must not violate fair housing, agency and lead paint laws. - 59.
+T / F Property managers can keep deposits and rent in personal checking accounts. - 60.
+T / F A non refundable deposit does not have to be disclosed until the tenant vacates. - 61.
+T / F A tenant must be given 90 days notice of an impending foreclosure according to a new law passed in Washington State effective July 2009.